-mgowriter's notes: I recently added Showtime to my TV subscription, watched all of the first season, and now I'm definitely hooked, borderline obsessed!
+mgowriter's note: I recently added Showtime to my TV subscription, watched all of the first season, and now I'm definitely hooked, borderline obsessed!
 This story follows Saul from when the bomb goes off to when Carrie wakes up in the hospital (season 1, episode 10, "Representative Brody").
 The dialogue at the end is taken from the episode.

 It was the question he feared the most, one he wished he would never have to ask.